-Although contemporary ecological and social conditions are vastly different from those that occurred ancestrally, sporting contests remain active Darwinian arenas in which direct same-sex competition for status readily occur (Lombardo, 2012).
-Sporting competitions are ritualised, are typically restricted to competitions within the same-sex, and are performed in front of audiences (Deaner et al., 2015).
-Analyses of 50 small-scale societies revealed that more sports were male-male than female-female or mixed sex (Deaner et al., 2013).
-Sporting contests rely for their performance on many of the same physical and mental faculties as those employed during earlier phases of human ancestry (Lombardo, 2012) and sporting success can result in higher social status, greater mating opportunities and higher reproductive success (Lombardo, 2012; Potsma, 2013).
+Although contemporary ecological and social conditions in human societies are vastly different from those that occurred ancestrally, sporting contests remain active Darwinian arenas in which direct same-sex competition for status readily occur (Lombardo, 2012).
+There is also evidence that individual performance within sporting contests relies on many of the same physical and mental faculties as those employed during earlier phases of human ancestry (Lombardo, 2012).
+Sporting competitions are ritualised interactions typically restricted to competitions within the same-sex which are often performed in front of audiences (Deaner et al., 2015).
+As would be predicted if sporting competitions were analogous to male-male competitions, analyses of 50 small-scale societies revealed that sports were more likely to occur between men than women or be of mixed sex (Deaner et al., 2013).
+Success in sporting contests can also result in higher social status, greater mating opportunities, and higher fitness for males involved in sports (Lombardo, 2012; Potsma, 2013).
 For example, among Sereer communities in rural Senegal, men competing in a traditional form of Greco-Roman wrestling known locally as ‘Njom’ had significantly more surviving offspring and higher social status than non-wrestlers (Llaurens, Raymond, & Faurie, 2009).
-Competing in sports also elevates perceptions of male social status and physical attractiveness, which may explain why male athletes in Universities report higher mating success than non-athletes (Faurie, Pontier, & Raymond, 2004).
-The greater popularity of male-male sporting contests compared to female-female contests is argued to reflect men’s investment in assessing adversaries in resources, status and mating (Apostolou, Frantzides, & Pavlidou, 2014; Deaner, Balish, & Lombardo, 2016).
+This seems to be true in modern societies as well as male athletes in Universities report higher mating success than non-athletes (Faurie, Pontier, & Raymond, 2004).

-Research among mixed martial arts (MMA) fighters competing in the The Ultimate Fighting Championship (UFC) have provided evidence that sexually dimorphic traits function directly in intra-sexual competition.
+Research among mixed martial arts (MMA) fighters competing in the The Ultimate Fighting Championship (UFC) provides evidence that sexually dimorphic traits function directly in intra-sexual competition.
 The UFC is a US based promotional company for MMA fights and is the largest and includes the highest ranked fighters in the world.
 Fights takes place between two individuals in an enclosed octagon-shaped cage.
-Fighters use a variety of techniques, sometimes in combination, from wrestling, martial-arts, grappling and boxing in no-holds barred contests in which victory is assigned via knockouts, submission, or judges decision.
+Fighters use a variety of techniques, sometimes in combination, from wrestling, martial-arts, grappling and boxing in no-holds barred contests in which victory is assigned via knockouts, submission, or judge decisions.
 The lack of stringent regulations coupled with the highly aggressive nature of the fights make the UFC an ideal arena for testing evolutionary hypotheses regarding male-male competition.
 The UFC also maintains an unofficial rule that after three losses in a row a fighter must retire (Zilioli et al., 2015), making this an intriguing arena within which to test the role of non-phenotypic traits like past contest outcomes on fighting performance.
 The risks involved in competing in such a violent sport are strongly financially incentivised, with winners in the UFC routinely receiving high rewards that in one fight were reported to be $400,000 (Pollet et al., 2013).
-UFC fighters with more pronounced androgen-dependent facial traits, particularly a more robust midface, have the most victories (Třebický et al., 2015; Zilioli et al., 2015) and are judged as looking more aggressive by naïve raters (Trebicky, et al., 2013).
+UFC fighters with more pronounced androgen-dependent facial traits, particularly a more robust midface, have the most victories (Třebický et al., 2015; Zilioli et al., 2015) and are judged as looking more aggressive by naïve raters (Třebický, et al., 2013).
 Participants who were unfamiliar with the UFC were also able to accurately assign winners from bouts and assigned winners higher ratings of masculinity, strength, aggressiveness and attractiveness (Little et al., 2016).
 The UFC also has a female league and analyses revealed that the facial characteristics associated with male fighting success did not predict female fighting success (Palmer-Hague et al., 2016).